needle-mirror/com.unity.cloud.assets/Documentation~/use-case-asset-collections.md

-# Use case: View the collections of an asset and manage its associations to these collections
+# Use case: Manage an asset's association to collections

 You can use the Unity Cloud Assets package to: